alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 be the same as a person.
 People have also argued that compression is a proxy for intelligence.
-As argued on the [Hutter Prize](http://prize.hutter1.net/) website, to compress data, you must understand patterns in that data, and if you view pattern recognition as a key component of intelligence, then better compressors should be more intelligent.
+As argued on the [Hutter Prize](http://prize.hutter1.net/) website, to compress data, you must recognize patterns in that data, and if you view pattern recognition as a key component of intelligence, then better compressors should be more intelligent.